archfirst/angular-patterns/README.md

 # Angular Template
 This template provides a starter project that implements best practices in coding, building and testing AngularJS applications.
-It is heavily influenced by John Pappa's [AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide) and his [Gulp Patterns](https://github.com/johnpapa/gulp-patterns) project.
-I would like to take this opportunity to thank John for providing these excellant resources to make our jobs easier and more enjoyable.
+It is heavily influenced by John Papa's [AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide) and his [Gulp Patterns](https://github.com/johnpapa/gulp-patterns) project.
+I would like to take this opportunity to thank John for providing these excellent resources to make our jobs easier and more enjoyable.

 ## Requirements